bernep/Advanced-Computer-Systems/README.md

 ```
 gcc proj1.c -lzstd -I/usr/include/zstd -L/usr/lib -pthread -o proj1.out -fno-stack-protector
 ```
 This will compile your code using the ZSTD and pthread libraries.
-In case you cannot get the compiler towork on your system, you can just run the included `proj.o` file using the execution line below.
+In case you cannot get the compiler towork on your system, you can just run the included `proj1.out` file using the execution line below.

 Execute line:
 ```